-An enchanting seaside destination, Nambucca Heads is at the mouth of the meandering Nambucca River on the mid North Coast of NSW.
-Natural beauty abounds, from the uncrowded beaches to the sparkling estuary where dolphins play and the littoral rainforest in the splendid coastal national park.
+Nambucca Heads is a relaxed seaside town at the mouth of the meandering Nambucca River.
+Natural beauty abounds, from the uncrowded beaches to the sparkling estuary where dolphins play, and you can also explore the exceptional rainforest in the coastal national park.

-For sweeping views of the beaches, tidal mouth and beyond, visit the Captain Cook Lookout above pretty Shelly Beach.
-The observational deck is a superb vantage point for whale watching, with pods of majestic humpback whales migrating along the coast every year between May and November.
+For sweeping views of Nambucca beaches and beyond, the Captain Cook Lookout above pretty Shelly Beach is a great vantage point for whale watching when majestic humpback whales migrate along the coast between May and November.

-In a beachside reserve at Shelly Beach are picnic tables, barbecue facilities and other amenities.
+In a beachside reserve at Shelly Beach are picnic tables and barbecue facilities.
 Beach fishing is popular, and there is a boat ramp at the southern end.
 Other popular beaches north of Shelly include Beilbys Beach and Main Beach, home of the Nambucca Heads Surf Life Saving Club.

 South of the river mouth is Gaagal Wanggaan (South Beach) National Park, jointly managed with the Gumbaynggir Aboriginal people, the traditional owners.
 South Beach is a favourite for experienced surfers and beach fishers.
 There are rainforest walking trails, and Warrell Creek is ideal for kayaking.